phyletica/ecoevolity/docs-source/source/phycoeval/biallelic-character-data.rst

-from a species we are calling ``speciesA``, the next to samples came from a species called ``speciesB``, and the last two samples came from a speices we are calling ``speciesC``.
+from a species we are calling ``speciesA``, the next to samples came from a species called ``speciesB``, and the last two samples came from a species we are calling ``speciesC``.
 In our |phyco| :ref:`config file <phycoconfigfile>` we have to indicate this with::